When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 These kits will also include the ancillary components like pedal sensor, display, wiring loom and controller.
 Some will come with a battery, others will require you to purchase a battery separately.

-There are two main types of hub motor currently available: Geared and direct drive.
-Due to the lack of gears, direct drive hub motors are the simpler of the two.
+There are two main types of hub motors currently available: Geared and direct drive.
+Due to the lack of gears, direct-drive hub motors are the simpler of the two.

 Direct Drive hub motors